lsst-dm/dmtn-056/index.rst

 RepositoryGraph
 ---------------

-A graph in which the nodes are :ref:`DataRefs <DataRef>` and :ref:`DataUnits <DataUnit>`, and the edges are the relations between them.
+A graph in which the nodes are :ref:`DatasetRefs <DatasetRef>` and :ref:`DataUnits <DataUnit>`, and the edges are the relations between them.

 .. _AssociationButler: